Algeria–France relations

+In the postwar period, it achieved independence in the early 1960s after extended warfare with France.
+Tensions between Algerians and the French have increased because of economic conditions in Algeria resulting in more immigration to France.

+Historical relations

 Early history

-The first contact that was had between the two nations began in 1526, when Algeria was part of the Ottoman Empire.
+The first contact between the two nations began in 1526, when Algeria was part of the Ottoman Empire.
 Francis I of France and the Ottoman Emperor Suleiman the Magnificent had just agreed upon the Franco-Ottoman alliance, which initiated contact between France and the Barbary States of Northern Africa.
 These states were considered vassals for the Ottoman Empire; thus, were drawn into relations with France as a result of this alliance.

-The Barbary slave trade and Barbary corsairs originating from Ottoman Algeria were a major problem throughout the centuries, leading to regular punitive expeditions by France (1661, 1665, 1682, 1683, 1688).
+The Barbary slave trade and Barbary corsairs originating from the Regency of Algiers were a major problem throughout the centuries, leading to regular punitive expeditions by France (1661, 1665, 1682, 1683, 1688).
 French admiral Abraham Duquesne fought the Barbary corsairs in 1681 and bombarded Algiers between 1682 and 1683, to help Christian captives.